adaptlearning/documentation/02_authoring_tool/04_feature_development/import_export/import-export-reqs.md

 **User story**: *As a course developer, I want to be able to export a course I have created in the AT so that it can be imported to another AT instance*
 **Requirements**:
 - Ability to export course data
-- Ability to export configuration data
+- Ability to export course configuration data
 - Ability to export assets
 - Ability to export custom plugins
 - Exported course should be in zip format for easy manipulation both in the AT, and externally